ReyanshKharga/kloudkoncepts.github.io/docs/kubernetes-on-eks/kubernetes-fundamentals/pod/pod-using-declarative-approach.md

 ## Step 1: Create Pod Manifest

-First, we need to write the Pod manifest as follows:
+First, we need to write the pod manifest as follows:

 === ":octicons-file-code-16: `my-pod.yml`"